 All university assistantships include tuition waivers and a competitive stipend.

-The Computer Science Department offers a guarantee to provide funding for up to 5 years to Ph.D. students under the following conditions:
+The Computer Science Department goal is to provide funding for up to 5 years to Ph.D. students under the following conditions:

-The department is committed to providing assistantship support throughout a Ph.D. student's studies at CSU.
-This commitment depends upon a student's progress towards the Ph.D. and is at the discretion of the Dean of the College.
+The department's goal is to providing assistantship support throughout a Ph.D. student's studies at CSU.
+This depends upon a student's progress towards the Ph.D. and is at the discretion of the Dean of the College.

 A Ph.D. student is considered on the standard track if the student meets all of the following criteria: